-When picking food to add the mineral oil, select food he will eat quickly to make sure he gets the mineral oil into his system.
-If you select food the dog picks at, it will take longer for him to get the right amount of mineral oil into his system.
+Select food your dog will eat quickly to make sure he gets the mineral oil into his system.
+If you select food that the dog picks at, it will take longer for him to get the right amount of mineral oil into his system.